All you need to know

 PROCTORING - WHAT'S THAT?

-For this reason, all tests are recorded (webcam image and screen view) and stored for a limited time.
+For this reason, all tests are usually recorded (webcam image and screen view) and stored for a limited time.
 The identity check – i.e. the verification of the person taking the exam / registered for the exam with a valid official photo identification – is also carried out via proctoring.
-For this purpose, one photo each of the valid official photo ID (with concealed ID number) and of the test participant is taken and stored for a limited time.
+For this purpose, one photo each of the valid official photo ID (with concealed ID number) and of the test participant is taken.
+Both the record of the examination and the photos are usually deleted without undue delay.

 PREPARATION AND TEST PROCEDURE

 What do you need to know about a test that is monitored with proctoring?
 What do you have to prepare?
-What are the particularities?
+What are the specifics?
 We answer these and similar questions here.

 Preparation and procedure of the test